 The Future is Now: Innovative Responses to Global Adversity

-In light of COVID-19, this year we will be inviting students from the University of Notre Dame, St. Mary’s and Holy Cross to present in person should they feel comfortable.
+In light of COVID-19, this year we will be inviting students from the University of Notre Dame, St. Mary’s, and Holy Cross to present in person if possible.
 All other undergraduate students will be invited to present virtually via Zoom.